MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 ## Get to other pages from the Outline page

-Use the buttons in the navigation bar on the left side of the screen to get to other pages from the **Outline** page.
-The following table describes each of these buttons.
+Use the buttons in the navigation bar on the left side of the **Outline** page to get to other pages in the PC app.
+The following table describes the navigation bar buttons.

 |Button|Name|Description|
 |--------|----------------|----------------------------------------------------------|